Can’t say as I blame you, because as a Park Ranger, I have the best job in the world, plus the hat.

 Once at a park, training typically lasts two weeks.
 Every park is different.
 This is a time to learn everything you can possibly cram into your brain and hang on to.
 Plus there are programs to develop and that too varies at each park with how many and what topics.
 Many visitors see the Park Ranger like a walking Wikipedia.
 However, don’t think you’ll always be able to instantly Google an answer because quite frequently, especially in the rural west, you wont have cell service, 3Gs, 4Gs, or any Gs.

 Seasonal Rangers make up the bulk of staff at many parks.
 The limitation is working no more than 1039 hours, about six months.
 Permanent jobs are even more difficult to get.
-Seasonals do not receive health or retirement benefits.
+Seasonals do not receive retirement benefits.
 You earn sick leave that accumulates and moves with you to any federal agency.
 And you earn annual leave/vacation which you typically don’t use much of during a 3-6 month season so it comes lump sum after your season is over.

 Highly recommended read